Action for Media Education History

 1994 – 1998: Washington State PTA Projects

-- Washington State PTA designated media literacy as a priority topic in 1995-97 and collaborated with the Foundation to distribute a “media wellness” packet with the title “Be Smart, Watch Smart.
+- Washington State PTA designated media literacy as a priority topic in 1995-97 and collaborated with the Foundation for Family Television to distribute a “media wellness” packet with the title “Be Smart, Watch Smart.
 A poster was also designed at this time for distribution to PTA groups across the state.

 - Foundation members gave presentations to PTA groups in the surrounding area.

 1996 – 2002: Creating Critical Viewers Curriculum

 - Our organization attracted the attention of the Seattle Chapter of the National Academy of Television Arts and Sciences (NATAS).